List of River City characters introduced in 2006–2007: Lydia Murdoch

 Lydia Murdoch is a fictional character from the BBC Scotland soap opera River City, played by Jacqueline Leonard.
 She is the mother of Amber Murdoch and the wife of Lenny Murdoch.
 In 2022 she "returned from the dead".
 In January 2023, she was victim of sexual assault by Andrew Campbell-Baxter (Greg Powrie).
 The scenes were part of a storyline where a destructive storm hit Shieldinch.

 Richard Whiteside

 DCI Richard Whiteside is a fictional character from the BBC Scotland soap opera River City played by Michael Nardone.
 Richard is a "crooked copper complicit in a murder case".
 He was written out in 2008 alongside Marty Green (Daniel Schutzmann).
 He was seduced into a honeytrap by undercover officer Jodie Banks (Kirsty Mitchell).

 Gerry McGrade

 Gerry McGrade is a fictional character from the BBC Scotland soap opera River City, played by John Paul McGilvray.

-Gerry was paralysed down one side after too cocaine abuse caused him to have a stroke.
+Gerry was paralysed down one side after too much cocaine abuse caused him to have a stroke.